NHS Funded Nursing Care

 Unlike social and community care services provided by Kent County Council, NHS Continuing Healthcare is not means tested and so a resident’s income and savings are not taken into account.

-Our terms and conditions for residents with NHS Continuing Healthcare funding are contained in the following Residents’ Handbook, which we have endeavoured to make as clear and easy to read as we can.
-The Nursing Home Agreement confirming acceptance of these terms and conditions needs to be signed before any placement commences.
+Our terms and conditions for residents with NHS Continuing Healthcare funding are contained in the following Residents’ Agreement, which we have endeavoured to make as clear and easy to read as we can.
+The Resident Agreement should be signed before any placement commences but, if it isn’t for any reason, the terms and conditions contained in it are deemed to have been accepted by virtue of the resident having moved in and accepting our care.
 If an existing resident has a Tenancy Agreement, this must be surrendered in writing before entering into the Nursing Home Agreement.
 Personal expenses (e.g. hairdressing, chiropody, etc.) need to be paid using the following Direct Debit Mandate.